Mawadda0/Flappy-Bird/README.md

 #### 🎨 **Start Page Module**
 Entry point and main menu:
-- Game entry point with welcoming interface
+- **Game entry point** - Run this to start the application
 - Animated start screen with visual effects
-- "Start Game" button and menu navigation
+- "Start Game" button to launch single-player mode
+- Menu navigation for game mode selection
+- Multiplayer mode button (will be available when multiplayer is complete)
 - Title display with custom pixel font
 - Smooth transitions to gameplay
 - Initial game state setup